Program Entrance Requirements

 20 points: Name of applicant identified in the header, grammar, sentence structure, spelling, paragraph transition and orderly flow of the essay

-Once all materials are submitted to the Office of Admissions, they are forwarded to the Carver School of Social Work & Counseling.
-The next step in the process is a contact from the Administrative Assistant of the Carver School whereby an interview between the applicant and the MFT Admission Committee is arranged.
+Once all materials are submitted to the Office of Admissions, they are forwarded to the director of the Marriage and Family Therapy program.
+The next step in the process is a representative of the Marriage and Family Therapy program whereby an interview between the applicant and the MFT Admission Committee is arranged.
 All applicants must interview with the MFT Graduate Admission Committee.

 The Admissions Committee consists of the MFT Program Director and faculty members who teach in the MFT program.
 Each member reviews the application materials and bases student selection on application criteria and the applicant’s interview.
 Applicants are notified after the personal interview of the following: